 Munich – Coffee meets Fashion

-Munich is beautiful, dynamic, voted several times as the most livable city in the world.
-Home of Oktoberfest and Bayern München team, the Bavarian capital is traditional, yet hip – a winning combination in my books.
+Munich is beautiful, voted several times as the most livable city in the world.
+Home of Oktoberfest and Bayern München, the Bavarian capital is both traditional and modern – a winning combination in my books.

 The journey itself is my home.

-Greeting with “Gruß Gott” and the feel of a village in Altstadt, the old town of cosmopolite Munich.
-Classics in district Altstadt are Marienplatz with the new Town Hall in the center, the churches Frauenkirche, baroque Asamkirche and Theatinekirche.
+In Munich you are greeted with “Grüß Gott” and the feeling of a village in Altstadt, the old town of this cosmopolite city.
+That first evening I saw Marienplatz with the new Town Hall in the center, with the Glockenspiel (which has 43 bells and 32 figures), the churches Frauenkirche, baroque Asamkirche and Theatinekirche.

 Fashion

-One highlight this summer was attending the Thierry Mugler: Couturissime expo at Kunsthalle München, about the fashion creations and runway shows of the House, but also the work of Mugler in photography and music videos, presenting “150 haute couture and prêt-à-porter outfits”.
+One highlight this summer was attending the Thierry Mugler: Couturissime exposition at Kunsthalle München.
+The main theme was the fashion creations and runway shows of the House, but also the work of Mugler in photography and music videos, presenting “150 haute couture and prêt-à-porter outfits”.
+As a fan of his designs, this is without a doubt the most extraordinary exhibition that I have seen this year.

 My only measure is excess